marcusasplund/ionic2-camera-demo/README.md

 ### Add this row in file: typings/main.d.ts
 `/// <reference path="./cordova/plugins/Camera.d.ts"/>`

-### replace content in folder app/pages/page1 with content from same folder in this project
+download folder "app" from this project and replace folder "app" with this

 $ ionic build android